-The Group's capital expenditure and investments were funded from cash on hand, internal cash generation, syndicated loans, notes, bonds, share placement and other project loans.
+The Group's capital expenditure and investments were funded from cash on hand, internal cash generation, loans, notes, bonds, share placement and other project loans.

-As at 30th June, 2018, cash and bank deposits on hand amounted to HK\$9,620 million and the total borrowings of the Group amounted to HK\$31,342 million, which included Hong Kong dollar notes of HK\$260 million and foreign currency borrowings of HK\$31,082 million.
-Of the total borrowings, 10 per cent were repayable in 2018, 58 per cent were repayable between 2019 and 2022 and 32 per cent were repayable beyond 2022.
+As at 30th June, 2019, cash and bank deposits on hand amounted to HK\$8,517 million and the total borrowings of the Group amounted to HK\$30,294 million, which included Hong Kong dollar borrowings of HK\$3,063 million and foreign currency borrowings of HK\$27,231 million.
+Of the total borrowings, 1 per cent were repayable in 2019, 77 per cent were repayable between 2020 and 2023 and 22 per cent were repayable beyond 2023.
 The Group's financing activities continue to be well received and fully supported by its bankers.